 "'At least I'm not an addict.'
 That's the sense of moral superiority I once had.
-Today, that statement would be sadly laughable.
+Today, that statement would be absurdly laughable.
 Too hung over to carry a bar tray full of drinks without spilling them.
-Asking co-workers to place the straight up martinis in front of the customers' placemats because my daily shakes wouldn't allow me to do so without spilling.
+I would co-workers to place the straight up martinis in front of the customers' placemats because my daily shakes wouldn't allow me to do so without spilling.
 Spill.
 Spill.
 Spill.
 Spill.
 Spill.
 Avalanche.

 If alcoholism isn't addiction to alcohol, what the hell is it?